Elite-Modding-Team/ThaumicTweaker/README.md

 ---

-## Wuss Mode Tweaks (Default: Disabled)
+## Wuss Mode Tweaks
-**NOTE:** All tweaks listed in this category are disabled by default or use Thaumcraft default values.
+**NOTE:** All tweaks listed in this category are disabled by default.
 Wuss Mode Tweaks are designed to reduce the cost of certain recipes or allow players to bypass certain mechanics.

 - **Arcane Bore Recipe:** Makes the Arcane Bore recipe cheaper
 - **Bath Salts Recipe:** Makes the Bath Salts recipe cheaper